BjornKennethHolmstrom/TiTo/README.md

 - There is currently no way to export data from the application.

 Future Plans
-- Data export functionality
+- Data import & export functionality
 - Data visualization and reporting features
-- Cloud sync for cross-device usage

 Contributing
 We welcome contributions to TiTo Time Tracker!
 If you have suggestions for improvements or encounter any issues, please contact me through my website at https://bjornkennethholmstrom.wordpress.com/contact/